About

 What does the Oxford Poverty and Human Development Initiative (OPHI) do?

-The Oxford Poverty and Human Development Initiative (OPHI) is an economic research centre within the Oxford Department of International Development at the University of Oxford.
+The Oxford Poverty and Human Development Initiative (OPHI) is an economic research and policy centre within the Oxford Department of International Development at the University of Oxford.
 Established in 2007, the centre is led by Sabina Alkire.

 OPHI aims to build and advance a more systematic methodological and economic framework for reducing multidimensional poverty, grounded in people’s experiences and values.
 OPHI works towards this by: